antoniobruchidev/my-personal-website/README.md

 ## Technologies

-1. HTML - To create a basic site
+1. HTML - To create a basic site.
-2. CSS - To create a nice, standout front-end and to give a great user experience
+2. CSS - To create a nice, standout front-end and to give a great user experience.
 3. JQuery - To hide the modal after submit the form but preventing refresh.
 4. JS - To reset form values.
 Responsive WhatsApp share link that on desktop size and larger redirects to WhatsApp Web instead to "open with" dialog.
+5. Bootstrap - To help me with the styling.
+6. GIMP - To manipulate images.
+7. Font Awesome - Icons.
+8. Hover.css - To animate the navigation bar and the code institute link.
+9. VS Code - As an IDE.
+10. git - for version control and deployment.
+11. APACHE WEB SERVER - to check on localhost changes i was making.

 ## Testing